Mini Pavlovas With Coconut Whipped Cream

 - lemon curd

-Might this light and fresh dessert that crispy, creamy, and filled with fresh fruit!
+This light and fresh dessert is crispy, creamy, and filled with fresh fruit!

 - 4 large egg whites, at room temperature

 - 2 tsp lemon juice

 - Fresh mint

 - Passionfruit (A must!)

 - Preheat the oven to 250 degrees F and line a baking pan with parchment paper.

 - Add the egg whites to a stand mixer and beat on high for about 1 minute until frothy.

 - Slowly start adding the sugar, 1 tbsp at a time and continue to beat on high for 8-10 minutes until stiff peaks form and the sugar is well incorporated.